pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 X> Evaluate these expressions to note the difference in output.

-When data is missing at random, we can possibly replace missing values with the best guess, called imputation.
+When data is missing at random, we can possibly replace missing values with a best guess, called imputation.
 The most common method is to replace the missing value with the median or mean of the sample.

-This method needs to be used with great care because you can bias the results.
+Imputation needs to be used with great care because you can bias the results.
 The second principle of ethical data science is that we do justice to the participants.
 Imputing missing values is like putting words in the mouth of the respondent.
-Imputation can only be used when the primary method of analysis cannot process missing values, and when the number of missing values is low.
+Imputation can only be used when the primary method of analysis cannot process missing values, and when the number of missing values is only a few percent of the total number of observations.

 When data is missing not at random, as in this case, we usually need to remove these observations, which we will do in the next step.